VinzGh1/LD_Meta_bot/README.md

     start - To Start The Bot.
-    help - To Get Help about Using the Bot. rebuild - To Rebuild the Metadata of your Libdrive. fixconfig - To Fix LibDrive Config.
+    help - To Get Help about Using the Bot. restart - To Restart LibdDrive Server.
+    rebuild - To Rebuild the Metadata of your Libdrive. fixconfig - To Fix LibDrive Config.
     assignid - To assign bot_id.
     unassignid - To remove bot_id.
-    accounts - To View Registered Accounts of your Libdrive. addaccount - To Add an Account to Libdrive. rmaccount - To Remove an Account from Libdrive. rmaccid - To Remove an Account using bot_id
+    accounts - To View Registered Accounts of your Libdrive. accountsclip - To View Your Accounts in an Online Paste. addaccount - To Add an Account to Libdrive. rmaccount - To Remove an Account from Libdrive. rmaccid - To Remove an Account using bot_id